 Candidates and elected officials: Financial disclosures, transparency, and nepotism

-This amendment would require all federal elected officials to disclose their tax returns, their assets and liabilities, and their continuing financial interests.
+This amendment would require all federal general election nominees and all federal elected officials to disclose their tax returns, their income, assets, transactions, creditors, investors, customers, and liabilities.
 It would also prohibit federal elected officials from hiring, nominating, or appointing any immediate family member to any federal position.

 Comprehensive constitutional amendment on electoral reform